kapouer/matchdom/README.md

 a warning will be emitted.

 Note that if root node is repeated, matchdom returns a fragment.

+### magnet:selector

+Removes the closest node when current value is null or undefined.

+`selector` is optional and supports same syntax as in repeat filter.
+If not set, the parent node is removed, or expression is inside an attribute, the attribute is removed.

 ### padStart, padEnd :len:char